open5e/open5e/source/monsters/tome-of-beasts/S/sand-silhouette.rst

 **Sand Glide.** The sand silhouette can burrow through nonmagical, loose sand without disturbing the material it is moving through.
-It is invisible while burrowing this way.
+It is :ref:`srd:invisible` while burrowing this way.

 **Vulnerability to Water.** For every 5 feet the sand silhouette moves while touching water, or for